thacherT1D/webdevstuff/Design/User_Interface_Design.desc.md

 ## Objectives

-- Define interface and User Interface Design
+- Define interface and user interface design.
-- Explain why UI is important as a developer
-- Explain why UI is important to a user
+- Explain why UI design is important to both users and developers.
-- Use common interface elements
+- Use common interface elements.
-- Understand the basics of UI design
+- Understand the basics of UI design.

 ## What's interface and User Interface Design?